yoyonel/ModernGL/docs/reference/formats.rst

 A buffer format is a short string describing the layout of data in a vertex buffer array (VBO).

-A VBO usually contains an homogeneous array of C-like structures.
+A VBO often contains an homogeneous array of C-like structures.
 The buffer format string describes what each element of the array looks like.
 For example, a buffer containing an array of 2D vertex positions would have the format string ``"2f"`` - each element of the array consists of two floats.